-Enbridge (Spectra Energy, LP): Gas Pipeline Characterization Work has included the characterization of over 25 miles of line piping and numerous pieces of compressor station equipment and associated piping over various projects in the northeast.
+Enbridge (Spectra Energy, LP): Gas Pipeline Characterization Work

+Mr. Noll has worked with Enbridge to coordinate/oversee a program that characterizes natural gas piping that has been removed from service.
+Mr. Noll managed the program to characterized the exterior coating of piping (PCBs and asbestos) as well as the piping interior (PCBs).
+This work has included the characterization of over 25 miles of line piping and numerous pieces of compressor station equipment and associated piping over various projects in the northeast.
 The work was completed in accordance with applicable Federal regulations (e.g., 40 CFR 761) and state regulations depending on the project site (included New York, Massachusetts, Connecticut, Rhode Island and Pennsylvania).